 So what options do we have?
-Do we complete complete unfinished projects from last year, or throw them out?
-Or do we start new christmas cross stitch projects, or a mix of the above?
+Do we complete unfinished projects from last year, or throw them out?
+Or do we start new Christmas cross stitch projects, or a mix of the above?

 I always resolve to make my family and friends cross stitched cards, but as Christmas looms nearer and nearer, my plans become less ambitious.
 I think this is because I always overestimate the amount of free time I shall have.
 Is it the same for you?